Here are some great ideas and resources to help keep you and your family amused and connected to books and reading.

 EXPLORE NEW HORIZONS

 100 Novels That Shaped Our World is a 2019 article by the BBC and a well of inspiration and ideas.
-If you want to broaden your reading but don’t know where to start you could do worse than take a modestly deep breath, hold your nose and jump right in!
+If you want to broaden your reading but don’t know where to start you could do worse than take a modestly deep breath and simply jump right in here!

 DISCOVER EXCITING NEW AUTHORS AND READS